slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Value yourself.
 The only people who appreciate a doormat are people with dirty shoes."
 -- Leo Buscaglia*

+Confidence is the opposite of shame.
+Confidence is shamelessness.

 You don’t have to prove anything to anybody, including yourself.
 Your need for aceptance can make you invisible in this world.
+Low confidence is the source of all problems and neediness its marker.
 Don’t wait for someone to tell you that you are special.
 Rejection is a tool that reveals incompatibility not your inadequateness.
 If the universe didn’t need you, you wouldn’t be here.
 Self-worth is how you feel about the negative aspects of yourself.
 The people who truly have self-worth don’t think they’re something special.

-> *"If you can avoid seeking approval of others, your power is limitless."
+> *"Having a low opinion of yourself is not modesty.
+It’s self-destruction."
--- Kevin Kelly*
+-- Bobby Sommer*

-> *"Ignore what others may be thinking of you, because they aren’t."
+> *"The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence."
--- Kevin Kelly*
+-- Charles Bukowski*

-> *"You've gotta dance like there’s nobody watching."
--- William W. Purkey*

-### How to overcome shame?
+### How to overcome shame and grow confidence?

 > *"Once you’ve accepted your flaws, no one can use them against you."
 -- Tyrion*

-> *"Imperfections are attractive when their owners are happy with them."
--- Augusten Burroughs*

-The cure for shame is honesty.
+Hiding creates shame so the cure for shame is honesty.
+Honesty is the pathway to confidence.

-When you try to hide something about yourself, you automatically create shame.
+When hiding something about yourself, you automatically create shame.
 You’re saying this thing that’s true about myself is wrong.
+Speaking openly about an imperfection is a sign of strength, not a weakness.
 So you gotta share that shit in order to heal it.
-Speaking openly about an imperfection is a sign of strength, not a weakness.

-### On confidence

-> *"The less confident you are, the more serious you have to act."
--- Tara Ploughman*

-> *"The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence."
--- Charles Bukowski*

-Shame is the opposite of confidence.
-Confidence is shamelessness.

-Low confidence is the source of all problems and neediness its marker.

-> *"Having a low opinion of yourself is not modesty.
-It’s self-destruction."
--- Bobby Sommer*

-### How to bust confidence?

-Honesty is the pathway to confidence.
-Hiding creates shame.

 Hints:

-- Hard work, mastery and core values are good sources of pride.
-When you break an agreement you made with yourself, your self-esteem plummets.
+- When you break an agreement you made with yourself, your self-esteem plummets.
+Believe you can, and you’re halfway there.
-- Presence is confidence without arrogance.
-Authenticity can’t be faked.
-- Believe you can, and you’re halfway there.
 If you say it with confidence, you are who you say you are.
 So you’re only as good as your next speech.
 If you don’t believe you are good, you'll never be good.
 - It’s really hard to have self-esteem.
 Everyone wants to take it from you.
 A boss, a teacher, a parent, a friend, a lover.
-- The greatest demonstration of power and security is to actually make oneself defenseless, to become as comfortable with one’s weaknesses as possible.
+- Confidence markers: the space you take up in the world indicates to others and yourself how confident you feel.
+Presence is confidence without arrogance.
+Authenticity can’t be faked.
+The greatest demonstration of power and security is to actually make oneself defenseless, to become as comfortable with one’s weaknesses as possible.
 When accompanied by authenticity and personal accountability, vulnerability is almost always an extremely attractive behavior.
 When it’s not attractive, then it signals legitimate incompatibility.

-- The space you take up in the world indicates to others and yourself how confident you feel.
+> *"Imperfections are attractive when their owners are happy with them."
+-- Augusten Burroughs*

+> *"If you can avoid seeking approval of others, your power is limitless."
+"Ignore what others may be thinking of you, because they aren’t."
+-- Kevin Kelly*

+> *"The less confident you are, the more serious you have to act."
+-- Tara Ploughman*

+> *"You've gotta dance like there’s nobody watching."
+-- William W. Purkey*

+> *"Just get out of the room."
+-- Robert Glover*

-### On arrogance and entitlement
+### On entitlement

 > *"Arrogance is a smokescreen for insecurity."
 -- Amy Cuddy*

 Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone.
-Someone else’s strengths don’t make you look bad, but being jealous and insecure does.
+Someone else’s strengths don’t make you look bad, being jealous and insecure does.

 Entitlement comes in two forms:

-- I’m better than everybody and therefore deserve special treatment.
+- I’m better than everybody so I deserve special treatment.
-- I’m worse than everybody and therefore deserve special treatment.
+- I’m worse than everybody so I deserve special treatment.

 > *"Don’t be so humble - you are not that great."
 -- Golda Meir*